scymz2/MSDI_TOOL/README.md

 ## 1.Introduction

-This is the util tools for my MSC projects: "Registration of UAV Imagery to Aerial and Satellite Imagery" in the university of manchester, supervised by Terence Patrick Morley.
+This is the util tools for my MSC project: "Registration of UAV Imagery to Aerial and Satellite Imagery" at the university of manchester, supervised by Terence Patrick Morley.

-The basic idea of the project is to investigate various methods for the registration of downward-facing (nadir) drone imagery to higher altitude aerial and satellite imagery (Google, Bing), and possibly developing a system base on visual localisation and navigation of drones (UAV) as opposed to using a satellite navigation system such as GPS.
+The basic idea of the project is to investigate various methods for the registration of downward-facing (nadir) drone imagery to higher altitude aerial and satellite imagery (Google, Bing), and possibly develop a system base on visual localization and navigation of drones (UAV) as opposed to using a satellite navigation system such as GPS.

 ## 2.Dataset
 The image dataset could be found using the DIO: or the Link: